Seednode/errwrapper/README.md

 ```

 ## Usage output
-Alternatively, you can configure the service using command-line flags.
+Alternatively, you can configure errwrapper using command-line flags.
 ```
 Runs a command, logging output to a file and a database, emailing if the command fails.